oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/artifacts/ts/TokenTest.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium-web3/artifacts/ts/TokenTest.ts)

 The code is a TypeScript module that provides a contract factory and instance for interacting with a smart contract called `TokenTest`.
-The module imports various types and functions from the `@oxygenium/web3` library, which is a JavaScript library for interacting with the Alephium blockchain.
+The module imports various types and functions from the `@oxygenium/web3` library, which is a JavaScript library for interacting with the Oxygenium blockchain.

 The `TokenTest` contract is defined in a JSON file, which is imported and passed to the `Contract.fromJson()` method to create a `Contract` object.
 The `Factory` class extends the `ContractFactory` class and provides a method for creating a `TokenTestInstance` object from an address.
 The `tests` property of the `Factory` class provides methods for testing the contract's methods.